ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

    # Now that we have entered the OpenLANE flow contained docker sub-system we can invoke the OpenLANE flow in the Interactive mode using the following command
    ./flow.tcl -interactive

-   # Now that OpenLANE flow is open we have to input the required packages for proper functionality of the OpenLANE flow
+   # Now that OpenLANE flow is open we have to input the required packages for the proper functionality of the OpenLANE flow
    package require openlane 0.9

    # Now the OpenLANE flow is ready to run any design and initially we have to prep the design creating some necessary files and directories for running a specific design which in our case is 'picorv32a'